-Each of the below mortgage loan options are available to borrowers with a credit score under the FICO ranking of “Good”.
-In addition, these programs also forgive negative aspects of your credit history, like a foreclosure or bankruptcy if it occurred 3 or more years prior to your mortgage application.
+Each of the below mortgage loan options is available to borrowers with a credit score under the FICO ranking of “Good”.
+In addition, these programs also forgive negative aspects of your credit history like a foreclosure or bankruptcy if it occurred 3 or more years prior to your mortgage application.

 Here is a list of mortgage options available that we can help you get pre-qualified for:

 One of the most sought mortgage loans by borrowers with a lower credit score.
 Accepts FICO scores of 580 or better with the condition of 3.5% down.
 Lower scores may be accepted if 10% or more is paid upfront.

 While the Veterans Administration does not set a specific credit score requirement, the lenders providing the loan often require a score of 620 or better.
 Like FHA loans, lower scores may be accepted under certain conditions.